MLHale/CYBR8950/projects/milestone3.md

 ## Final Report: Packaging and Release
 An important part of developing or assessing a product is making the product or results accessible to those that might want to use it or them.
 This part of the final milestone tasks you with preparing your product, code, processes, and/or other relevant results for release by using relevant deployment strategies and by creating appropriate companion documentation.
 It is expected that every team will create a final report for release and review by partnering companies and organizations.
 All projects with code or other requirements must prepare a list of installation instructions and run instructions necessary to install and run any required apps.
+All projects examining existent systems must prepare a list of steps to reproduce their analysis.

 ### Code artifact Expectations
 Expectations:
  * Polish your product by squashing as many bugs as possible and cleaning up the user interface.
- * Package your code and/or deployment environment for release using relevant deployment solutions such as [github](https://github.com/), [docker](https://www.docker.com/), [npm](https://docs.npmjs.com/getting-started/creating-node-modules), [bower](https://bower.io/docs/creating-packages/), [apt-get](https://help.launchpad.net/Packaging/PPA), [Python pip](https://packaging.python.org/distributing/), etc. The simplist deployment solution is creating a github repository that is cloneable and has a few short install instructions.
+ * Package your code and/or deployment environment for release using relevant deployment solutions such as [github](https://github.com/), [docker](https://www.docker.com/), [npm](https://docs.npmjs.com/getting-started/creating-node-modules), [bower](https://bower.io/docs/creating-packages/), [apt-get](https://help.launchpad.net/Packaging/PPA), [Python pip](https://packaging.python.org/distributing/), etc. The simplest deployment solution is creating a GitHub repository that is cloneable and has a few short install instructions.
 Other solutions like docker can be helpful in situations where the deployment environment context is complex or depends on certain versions of supporting software.
 Others like npm, bower, apt-get, or pip are useful for libraries that others might want to install or add to their own projects.
  * Create ```installation``` and ```getting started``` instructions using markdown in their repository or documentation to detail what an end-user must do to setup their app or product.

 ### Results and findings Expectations